 What Is Insurance Bad Faith?

 Oh, no!
 You just had a car accident.
 Fortunately, no one was hurt, but your car was totaled.
-Then again, it may be a fire that destroyed your garage.
-On the other hand, perhaps you are injured at work and you have filed for workers’ comp.
+Or perhaps, a fire that destroyed your garage.
+On the other hand, maybe you are injured at work and you have filed for workers’ comp.

 Your insurance company seems to be taking an unusually long time to make your payment.
 Then, they tell you they’re going to deny your claim, but they don’t really tell you why.
 Or maybe they’ll say they will pay you about half what your insurance policy says they should.